partylikeits1983/miden-client/docs/src/cli-config.md

 ### Default account ID

-The `default_account_id` field contains the default account ID used by the client.
-It is a hexadecimal string that represents the account ID and its optional.
-It is used to execute transactions against it when the account flag is not provided.
+The `default_account_id` field contains the default account ID to be used by the client's command when no `account` is provided.
+It is a hexadecimal string that represents the account ID.
+The field is optional, and if not set, the client will set it once the first account is created.

 By default none is set, but you can set and unset it with: